Barnwell: How all 32 teams can win Super Bowl LIII

 Matchup makes McDonald a Week 1 target

-Field Yates, Matthew Berry and Stephania Bell discuss Vance McDonald's appeal heading into the Steelers game against the Browns.
+Field Yates, Matthew Berry and Stephania Bell discuss Vance McDonald's appeal heading into the Steelers' game against the Browns.

 2. Pittsburgh Steelers